Should you buy a car before bankruptcy?

 If you plan to purchase your car outright without financing, you may face the same issue as if you made a large down payment.
-It’s important to keep your lender filled in on the process so they can guide you toward a legal purchase during bankruptcy.
+It’s important to keep your attorney filled in on the process so they can guide you toward a legal purchase during bankruptcy.

 Buying a car after bankruptcy

 But it’s not all bad.
 There are some dealerships and lenders that work with people who have declared bankruptcy.
-If you are approved for a loan, on-time payments can help you rebuild your credit score.
+And if you are approved for a loan, on-time payments can help you rebuild your credit score.
 This will make it easier to afford a less expensive loan in the future or refinance your auto loan later on.

 The bottom line